-Appendix A contains detailed drawings of the Alpha fairing dynamic envelope, fairing access doors, and payload base mechanical interface.
+Appendix A contains detailed drawings of the Alpha fairing dynamic envelope and the payload base mechanical interface.
 The Alpha fairing dynamic envelope represents the maximum spacecraft volume the Alpha fairing can accommodate.
-The fairing access doors are customizable as a mission unique service.
-Their size and location can be modified within structural limits of the fairing.
-The doors shown below are an example.
 The payload base assembly mechanical interface shows the standard spacecraft interface to the Alpha vehicle.
 Firefly can provide mission unique adapters with customized interfaces.
 All dimensions are in inches.